earcanal/learn-to-meditate/week2.md

 ### Day 5: Watching the breath

 The guided meditations in the course may not explicitly include an instruction to invite the breath (stage 3), so just use your own judgement to know when the time is right.
-Here's Ajahn Brahm's advice on how to make that judgement, and on overcoming common problems at this stage:
+Here's Ajahn Brahm's advice on *when* and *how* to watch the breath:

   * [YouTube (6m)](https://www.youtube.com/embed/nCUQdIbfWwQ?start=930&end=1305)
   * [YouTube (6m)](https://www.youtube.com/embed/nCUQdIbfWwQ?start=1590&end=2095)